rainu/jsimpleshell/README.md

 ## 1) What is JSimpleShell?

 JSimpleShell is a java library that allows you to implement easily a shell environment.
 This shell can be used such like the bash shell in linux systems: You can execute commands; jump through the history; navigate with the arrow-keys; and many more...
+And the best: it is system independent!
+That means you can use this functions also on windows systems as well as linux systems.

 This is the perfect solution if you dont't have much time or no desire to develop a beautiful grafical user interface.
 You can very simple define a command - just one annotation is enough!